 Are Electronic Signatures Legal?

-Yes, electronic signatures are legally binding in the United States and many countries around the world.
+Yes, electronic signatures are legally binding for nearly every business or personal transaction in the United States and around the world.

 Not all eSignature solutions are created equal.
-Only DocuSign warrants ESIGN compliance.
+DocuSign warrants that its eSignature solution complies with the definition of an electronic signature under ESIGN.

 United Kingdom (UK)

-In the UK, the equivalent legislation to the ESIGN Act in the USA was also established in 2000, and is called the UK Electronic Communication Act.
-DocuSign is the only company that warrants its eSignature solution to be compliant with this act.
+In the UK, the equivalent legislation to the ESIGN Act in the USA was also established in 2000, known as the UK Electronic Communication Act.
+DocuSign warrants its eSignature solution complies with the definition of an electronic signature under this act.

-Almost every civilized country in the world has adopted an electronic signature law, and the vast majority recognize DocuSign’s form of electronic signature as meeting the definition of a valid electronic signature.
+Most countries in the world have adopted an electronic signature law, and DocuSign’s form of electronic signature meets the definition of a valid electronic signature under the vast majority of those laws.